Zegama-Aizkorri

 The female podium of the 2016 Zegama-Aizkorri, from left: Megan Kimmel, Yngvild Kaspersen and Oihana Kortazar.

-The Zegama-Aizkorri (also known a Zegama-Aizkorri Maratoia or Maratòn Alpina Zegama-Aizkorri) is an international skyrunning competition held for the first time in 2002.
-It runs every year in Spain from Zegama up to Aizkorri (1551 m MLS) and finish in Zegama (Basque Country) in May and consists of two races, a SkyMarathon (42.195 km) and (since 2015) a Vertical Kilometer; both races are part of the Skyrunner World Series.
+The Zegama-Aizkorri (also known as Zegama-Aizkorri Maratoia in Basque) is an international skyrunning competition held for the first time in 2002.
+It runs every year in the Basque Country in May, starting from Zegama up to Aizkorri (1551 m MLS) and finishing back in Zegama.
+It consists of two races, a SkyMarathon (42.195 km) and (since 2015) a Vertical Kilometer.
+The races were part of the Skyrunner World Series up to 2017, since 2018 the marathon has been part of the Golden Trail Series.

 Winners

 Since its debut, the Zegama-Aizkorri SkyMarathon's length has been 42.195 km.